CarpdiemLiang/style_transfer/README.md

 Usage:
 =========================================================================================
 Change the network structure by choosing content_layers_default and style_layers_default and commenting oghers.
-For white noise input, considering decreasing the weight of style loss and increase the number of optimizing steps.
+For white noise input, consider decreasing the weight of style loss and increase the number of optimizing steps.